 Looking to shake things up at your next fundraiser?
 Or think perhaps it’s time to show your lighter side to families at school?
-Traditional product sales are a tried-and-true way to make money for your group, but we’ve collected some less common ideas that real PTOs and PTAs have used.
-From creative and witty to downright wacky, here are a few fun ways to raise a few dollars.
+Traditional product sales are a tried-and-true way to make money for your group, but we’ve collected ideas for some cool fundraisers that real PTOs and PTAs have used.
+From creative and witty to downright wacky—including a bunch that can serve as middle school fundraisers—here are a few fun ways to raise a few dollars.

 The St. Mary-St. Michael School HSA in Derby, Conn., held a “duck race” along with a duck-decorating contest.
 Leaders sold more than 2,000 10-inch rubber ducks, which buyers could choose to include in the river race downstream or decorate for a contest at a local art gallery.
 In the weeks leading up to the event, parent leaders donned bright yellow Duck Patrol T-shirts as they marched in the town’s Memorial Day parade; children and parents riding on the school float handed out flyers promoting the upcoming race.
 A $3,000 profit from the events gave the HSA plenty to quack about.

 Profiting on Pork Bellies